 The PDF slides for Marc-André Lemburg's presentation "Writing Unicode-aware Applications in Python" are available at http://downloads.egenix.com/python/LSM2005-Developing-Unicode-aware-applications-in-Python.pdf> and discuss questions of character encodings as well as how to internationalize and localize an application.
+These slides cover Python 2.x only.

-4 Revision History and Acknowledgements
+4 Acknowledgements